wine-group/purple/src/monitor/emulator/README.md

 - **Permission denied errors**: Ensure you're running scripts with sudo
 - **Network namespace errors**: Make sure the emulator is set up before running controllers or tests
 - **Python errors**: Verify all Python dependencies are installed
-- **No visualization**: Check that matplotlib and pandas are properly installed
+- **No visualisation**: Check that matplotlib and pandas are properly installed

 ## Example Workflow